 You have come to the right place for this question.
 We actually have not really address guest requests in quite a long time, not since this post.
 The handling of guest requests can be a simple procedure, but things can go horribly wrong if the proper procedures are not in place.
 Here are our keys:

 Tips for taking a guest request:

 Have a log system in place.
-It doesn’t matter if you have an old fashioned paper log or are using a complicated computer tracking system.
+It doesn’t matter if you have an old-fashioned paper log or are using a complicated computer tracking system.
 Both can be very effective.
-About 30 percent of guest requests are not handled due to lack of follow up.
+About 30 percent of guest requests are not handled due to a lack of follow-up.
 GSAs take a request over the phone.
-Next thing you know 3 guests arrive to check in before he writes the request down and the request is forgotten.
+Next thing you know 3 guests arrive to check-in before he writes the request down and the request is forgotten.
 Get a good log!